 Last Updated on

-The Very Basics of Choosing a Ticketmaster Proxy
+The Very Basics of Choosing the Very Best Ticketmaster Proxy

-It certainly can get confusing but in reality it’s not that hard to learn how to buy proxies that work with Ticketmaster.
+It certainly can get confusing but in reality it’s not that hard to learn how to buy proxies that work with Ticketmaster or other ticket sites.
 In fact for any task, it’s a matter of identifying your requirements, signing up for some sort of test or trial then see what works.
 Don’t worry about taking your time, once you find high quality proxies that work for you then you should stick with them.
+As always it’s largely due to the quality and composition of the IP address ranges they use but there are other factors which will help you get tickets.

 Free and Open proxies

-First of all forget about using free proxies – they simply won’t work.
+First of all forget about using free proxies – they simply won’t work and don’t try them as ticketing proxies.
 They are all listed in the Ticketmaster blacklist database and will be flagged (as will your accounts) the second you connect to the server.
 It’s easy for anyone to scrape the new proxies appearing too so you can be assured a company like Ticketmaster will get them instantly.
+I can guarantee that there are no decent ticketing proxies on any of these lists that will work with any of the ticket sites at all.
+It sucks paying for proxy services but if you don’t there’s no point in using them to try and buy tickets.

 Shared Proxy and VPN Services

-Mostly you’re wasting your time with these, although it does heavily depend on who and how many people you are sharing with them.
+Mostly you’re wasting your time with these too as ticketing proxies.
+Although it does heavily depend on who and how many people you are sharing with them.
 Unfortunately it’s normally a large number of people who you have no idea of what they’re doing.
-If any of them are involved in buying tickets or worse using a Ticketmaster Bot then you’ve had it.
+If any of them are involved in buying tickets or worse using a Ticketmaster Bot badly then you’ve had it.
 Ticketmaster will probably already have these addresses logged and will be waiting to add you accounts to it’s blacklist too.

-The problem is that irrespective of how careful you are, someone somewhere will get the IP addresses of these proxies banned.
+The problem is that irrespective of how careful you are there are more people sharing than with private proxies.
+Someone somewhere will get each IP address of these proxies banned.

 Static Dedicated Residential Proxies

-Here we have more possibilities of success but there are still huge risks.
+Here we have more possibilities of success with some potentially private proxies but there are still risks.
 If you are allocated a proxy with say twenty virgin IP addresses from a residential IP range (never used before with Ticketmaster) then you should be fine initially.
 The problem is how often you can use them especially if they’re not rotated regularly.
 Also dedicated residential proxies tend to come at a premium price so can be very expensive for what they are.

 It really depends on scale whether this option is viable.
-If you refine your process, don’t overuse the proxies and can generate reliable income using your method then it could be a good option.
+If you refine your process, don’t overuse the proxies and can generate reliable income using your method then it’s a good option to use dedicated proxies like this.
 Remember this applies to proxies with residential addresses not datacentre ones (see later point).

 Rotating Private Residential Proxies

-Rotating – unless you have a huge pool of dedicated addresses then you need the IP addresses to rotate each time you make a transaction.
+Rotating – unless you have a huge pool of dedicated addresses then you need the IP to rotate each time you make a transaction.
 How often they rotate can also be an issue, rotating in the middle of a purchase is never a good idea.
-Yet switching to a free unblocked address each time you try for another ticket is definitely the ideal.
+Yet switching to a free unblocked address each time you try for another ticket is definitely the ideal for Ticketmaster proxies.

-Private – the IP addresses cannot be shared with anyone else as mentioned above.
-However most of the best proxy companies share from a large pool of residential IP addresses.
+Private – the IP addresses of genuine private proxies cannot be shared with anyone else as mentioned above.
+However most of the best proxy companies share from a large pool of residential IP address ranges.
 Although you don’t have exclusive access, the key is not too have two people using the same address concurrently.
-So it’s ok to share but not at the exact same time.
-On the largest networks like Luminati then that’s not an issue as they have 40 million residential IP addresses.
-Although other companies segregate their addresses into different categories which are guaranteed to work with your chosen platform i.e. Ticketmaster.
+So it’s ok to share but not at the exact same time and not with people trying to get tickets too.
+On the largest networks like Luminati then that’s not an issue as they have 40 million residential IPs.
+Although other companies segregate their addresses into different categories which are guaranteed to work with your chosen platform i.e. Exclusive Ticketmaster Proxies

 Residential addresses – slowly the consensus is that residential addresses are pretty much essential for a Ticketmaster proxy.
 Most other addresses are registered in datacentres and are flagged as commercial origin.
 The problem is that this flag raises the likelihood that the IP address belongs to a proxy instantly.
 Which is exactly how Ticketmaster (and any similar sites) will view any connection originating directly from a datacentre registered address.

-Anything too cheap in the proxy market is normally because they’re blacklisted, spammed out IP addresses which rarely work.
+Anything too cheap in the proxy market is normally because they’re blacklisted, spammed out IP address ranges which rarely work.

-So here’s a small set of recommendations for those who want a decent Ticketmaster proxy that can actually work.
+So here’s a small set of recommendations of proxy providers, for those who want a decent Ticketmaster proxy that can actually work.

-Rotating Proxies – a great little proxy firm which offers rotating residential proxies with unmetered access which work with Ticketmaster.
-Try out the trial first, make sure you tell them you want to use them with Ticketmaster and you can test them for 48 hours for a small fee.
+Rotating Proxies – a great little proxy provider which offers rotating residential proxies with unmetered access which work with Ticketmaster.
+Try out the trial first, make sure you tell them you want to use dedicated proxies with Ticketmaster and you can test them for 48 hours for a small fee.

-Luminati – the biggest, best (but unfortunately also the most expensive).
-If you want something guaranteed to work then this is the network you need – over 40 million genuine residential IP addresses from anywhere in the world.
+Luminati – the biggest, best of the proxy provider companies (but unfortunately also the most expensive).
+If you want something guaranteed to work then this is the network you need – over 40 million genuine residential IPs from anywhere in the world.
 You can configure pretty much every aspect of these in the Proxy Manager Dashboard and even switch between IP types to save money.
 They also have mobile IP addresses too – IP ranges which are assigned to mobile phone networks – these are great for imitating ordinary users too.